dermi1002/lbp_popit-color-generator/README.md

 ![First look of the LBP Popit Color Generator GUI](./.readme_pictures/main_firstlook.png)

+## How To Use
-In this window, there are five tabs, four of which are for changing color values.
+When you open the program, there will be five tabs, four of which are for changing color values.

-The Popit uses the first three of the values; Primary, Secondary, and Tertiary; and the fourth one, Emphasis, is used as "highlighted" text in level descriptions (and dialog bubbles (check)).
+The Popit uses the first three of the values; Primary, Secondary, and Tertiary; and the fourth one, Emphasis, is used as "highlighted" text in level descriptions.

 These four tabs appear in a layout like this:
 - On the right are three sliders; those of which "represent" values for red, green, and blue;